trizzosk/home-assistant/laskakit-vindriktning.md

 ## Removing IKEA board and adjusting the case

 Replacing IKEA board from the `VINDRIKTNING` sensor is really easy stuff.
-THe only drawback is you need to adjust the hole for the USB-C input of the Laskakit board.
+The only drawback is you need to adjust the hole for the USB-C connector of the Laskakit board.
 This is pretty easy using little rasp or sandpaper and it only takes like couple of seconds.

-Don't forget to keep the particle senzor inside, we will use it and connect to new board.
+Don't forget to keep the particle senzor and fan inside, we will use it and connect to new board.
 IKEA particle sensor contains 2 wires - FAN and sensor itself.
 Keep it inside, don't remove them.

 ## Wiring and internal setup

 Using [μŠup, STEMMA QT, Qwiic JST-SH 4-pin cable - 5cm](https://www.laskakit.cz/--sup--stemma-qt--qwiic-jst-sh-4-pin-kabel-5cm/) connect the board with [LaskaKit SCD41 Sensor](https://www.laskakit.cz/laskakit-scd41-senzor-co2--teploty-a-vlhkosti-vzduchu/).
 The board contains 2 `μŠup` sockets so you can choose any of them.
 Then connect FAN and particle sensor to sockets on the board - no worries, both sockets are clearly described on the board.

-Now you need to plase `SCD41` sensor properly inside the case.
+Now you need to place `SCD41` sensor properly inside the case.
 Once done, you can close the case and put all the screws.
+You can experiment with some ESP32 processor cover, some kind of mounting frame for the SCD41 sensor.

 ## Arduino IDE setup

 There are plenty of guidelines how to setup Arduino IDE to work with ESP boards.
 In order to fully support all required functionalities in this guideline, you just need to do following:
 - add the ESP32 kit to your Arduino IDE
 - install `PubSubClient`
 - choose correct serial port after you connect board to your laptop

->**Important note:**<br>
->Don't forget to change speed rate on port to `115200` in order to flash and connect properly to the ESP32 board.
+- change the speed rate of the port to `115200` in order to flash and connect properly to the ESP32 board.

 >**Note:**<br>
->To make it easier for you - to connect to your laptop use the USB-C to USB-A cable instead of only USB-C. With only USB-C cable, the development board did not connect to my laptop (Macbook Pro M1).
+>To make it easier for you - to connect the board to your laptop use the **USB-C to USB-A cable** instead of pure USB-C. With only USB-C cable, the development board did not connect to my laptop (Macbook Pro M1).
 The board is build with automated detection of serial connection to a computer, so you don't need to reboot the board to flashmode manually.

 ## The coding stuff